MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/MenuItem.md

 Creates a new **Gnome::Gio::MenuItem** representing a section.

-This is a convenience API around `new()` followed by `set-section()`.
+This is a convenience API around `new(:label<…>)` followed by `set-section()`.

-The effect of having one menu appear as a section of another is exactly as it sounds: the items from *$section* become a direct part of the menu that *menu-item* is added to.
+The effect of having one menu appear as a section of another is exactly as it sounds: the items from *$section* become a direct part of the menu that this menu item is added to.

 Visual separation is typically displayed between two non-empty sections.
 If *$label* is defined then it will be encorporated into this visual indication.
 This allows for labeled subsections of a menu.